 - To advocate for improved social services to disadvantaged communities.
-This could involve partnerships that lead to construction of wells and latrines as well as establishment of vocational institutions, distribution of primary health services.
+This involve partnerships that led to construction of wells and latrines as well as establishment of vocational institutions, distribution of primary health services.

 - 2 well was constructed in Baka village to support 105 households that are currently not connected to the national water grid.